theopenconversationkit/tock/bot/connector-messenger/README.md

 * Then go to the Configuration -> Bot Configurations menu in the Tock Bot administration interface, and create a new configuration with these parameters.

+For a more detailed guide, refer to https://doc.tock.ai/tock/en/guide/messenger/

 ## Bot API